 It's all about showing yourself in your best light, even in the post-shopping phase, when a work is on someone's wall and people and their guests want to know more about the artist and their creations, or tell their friends.
 Or go and see some more themselves.

-In many cases grant funding can apply to professional artist websites - please do check with us.
+In many cases grant funding can apply to professional artist websites - please do check with us about this.